About Skin Cancer

-- Talk with your primary care provider about seeing a dermatologist and getting screened for skin cancer, especially if anyone in you have a family history of it.
+- Talk with your primary care provider about seeing a dermatologist and getting screened for skin cancer, especially if you have a family history of it.

 - Get your kids screened.
 Skin cancer is a growing concern for children, especially among adolescents.
 Talk with your child's pediatrician about skin cancer screening.

 - If you work outdoors, you should be screened annually by a dermatologist.

 What We Are Doing